Sharanr185/Number-guessing-game/README.md

 # Number-guessing-game
-Simple number guessing game using HTML, CSS and JavaScript
+This github repository showcases a simple number guessing game developed using HTML, CSS and JavaScript